scikit-learn/enhancement_proposals/slep024/proposal.rst

 Scikit-learn has a blog post available at the following URL: https://blog.scikit-learn.org/.
 Since its origin, the blog post is used to relay information related to diverse subject such as sprints, interviews of contributors, collaborations, and technical content.
+Hosting quality content on the scikit-learn blog increases the visibility of scikit-learn and we should foster it.

-When it comes to technical content, up to now, the content is only limited to the scikit-learn library.
-However, the scikit-learn community is going beyond the library itself and had developed compatible tools for years.
-As an example, the scikit-learn-contrib repository [2]_ is hosting a collection of tools which are not part of the main library but are still compatible with scikit-learn.
+Technical content limited to the scikit-learn library is natural on the blog.
+However, the scikit-learn community goes beyond the library itself and had developed compatible tools for years.
+As an example, the scikit-learn-contrib repository [2]_ hosts a collection of tools which are not part of the main library but are still compatible with scikit-learn.

 This SLEP proposes to extend the scope of the technical content of the blog post to